Salem Valley Farms – Salem, CT – August 30, 2008

 Farm-fresh ice cream is a New England tradition.
 Back roads host stands like Salem Valley Farms that are only open from Memorial Day through Labor Day.
-We ordered from teenagers at the barn window and found seats at a picnic table on a grassy hill.
+We ordered from teenagers at the barn window and found seats at a picnic table on a grassy Connecticut hill.
 Across the road, a low-lying fog filled a field to dramatic effect.

 Hello everybody, it’s Labor Day!
 I’m enjoying my extra day off, and I am planning to doing something fun that will probably involve a moto trip and seeing something new in Fort Drum I haven’t seen yet.